 When you update to WordPress 5.0, by default the old/classic editor will remain active if your theme hasn’t been updated to be compatible with the new editor.
 You can bypass this and switch to the Gutenberg editor from your dashboard by going to Settings > Writing.
 We don’t recommend it, but you can if you want to.

 In terms of theme compatibility, our portfolio is split in two:

-- themes that used the regular editing experience without any custom fields; these themes will be shortly updated to be compatible with the Gutenberg editor and the transition should be painless.
+- themes that used the regular editing experience without any custom fields; these themes have already been updated to be compatible with the Gutenberg editor and the transition should be painless.

 - The themes in this category are Patch, Hive, Gema, Noto, Vasco, Julia, Felt, Jason, and Silk.

 - themes that use custom editing experiences with multiple custom fields and meta boxes; these themes will be much harder to be made compatible and we will tackle them to the best of our abilities; some of them have such a custom workflow that the best option for them is to stick with the classic editor as too many things might break when switching.